-The Orthopaedic Rehabilitation Program at The Ohio State University Medical Center treats a wide variety of muscular, skeletal and orthopaedic conditions.
+The Orthopaedic Rehabilitation Program at The Ohio State University Wexner Medical Center treats a wide variety of muscular, skeletal and orthopaedic conditions.
 You are evaluated by our team and undergo a specialized rehabilitation program to increase your range of motion, strength and function.
 The goal is to provide you with the best possible functional outcome.
 This is based on the level of independent function prior to your injury.

 We work with patients who have: